 the question:

-How might we incorporate more useful information into planning or scheduling subway routes?
+How might we incorporate more useful information into planning and scheduling subway commutes?

 Ideation

-Taking snippets of ideas from the sketch session, I dove into developing a new transportation app specifically built for New Yorkers that incorporates a playful way to develop a commuting schedule and quick access to information about stations, without compromising accurate updates or changes to their route.
+Taking snippets of ideas from the sketch session and feature set, I dove into developing a new transportation app specifically built for New Yorkers that incorporates a playful way to develop a commuting schedule and quick access to information about stations, without compromising accurate updates or changes to their route.
 I curated a user flow to determine how users would interact and move through the new platform to create a route.

 User Flow